Snowflake-Labs/sfquickstarts/site/sfguides/src/tour_of_ingest/tour_of_ingest.md

 ```

-To test this generator, run:
+To test this generator, run the following in your shell:

 ```bash
 python ./data_generator.py 1
 ```